droglenc/IFAR/supplements/installations/InstallRMac.md

     <img src="figures/R_MacInstall_ChooseOS.png" width="100%">
     </div>

-1. Select the "R-3.2.2.pkg" option (or similar if the version number has changed) if running Mac OS 10.9 (Mavericks) and higher.  (*note that the binary support for OS X before Mavericks is deprecated.*)
+1. Select the "R-3.2.2.pkg" option (or similar if the version number has changed ... the version is now at least 3.4.3) if running Mac OS 10.9 (Mavericks) and higher.  (*note that the binary support for OS X before Mavericks is deprecated.*)

     <div class="ctrstaticimg">
     <img src="figures/R_MacInstall_ChoosePKG.png" width="100%">